-I swear I was cool & popular before this solo expedition had set off.
+I swear, I was cool before this solo expedition had set off.
 Now my friends were plastic or metal.

 Considering I’d crashed KLaiR into the side of the Peruvian Andes with a suitcase and the other girlfriend strapped to her back, had her laid out by a dump truck in Panama, watched her fall face down in countless ditches puking gasoline, bent her rims pretty bad in Bolivia, blew her clutch plates out in the desserts of Colombia, filled her air box with sand in Mexico, and whatever other pleasures we endured together.
 She had come out of the whole ordeal running unbelievably well.

-The tip-top performance of her engine I’ll credit to the Granny-style driver who checked her GPS stats after 60,000kms only to learn our top speed during that span of 65,000kms never surpassed 118km/h!
-Hahaha, I was the slowest guy in two continents.
+The tip-top performance of her engine I’ll credit to the Granny-style driver who checked her GPS stats after 60,000kms only to learn our average driving speed was 63km/hr and the fastest I ever drove was 118km/hr Hahaha, I was the slowest guy in two continents.